apache/cordova-docs/www/docs/en/3.2.0/plugin_ref/plugman.md

 From version 3.0 onward, Cordova implements all device APIs as plugins, and leaves them disabled by default.
 It also supports two different ways to add and remove plugins.
-The first is by using the `cordova` CLI described in The Command-Line Interface.
+The first is by using the `cordova` CLI described in <a href="../guide/cli/index.html">The Command-Line Interface</a>.
 The second is by using a lower-level [Plugman](https://github.com/apache/cordova-plugman/) command-line interface ("Native platform dev" workflow.)
 The main difference between these two development paths is that Plugman can only add plugins to one platform at a time, whereas the CLI will add plugins to all of the platforms that you are targeting.
-Because of this, it makes more sense to use Plugman when you are working closely with a single platform, hence the "Native Platform Dev" name of the workflow.
+Because of this, it makes more sense to use Plugman when you are working <a href="../cordova/inappbrowser/inappbrowser.html">close</a>ly with a single platform, hence the "Native Platform Dev" name of the workflow.

 For more information on Plugman, especially if you are interested in consuming Plugman as a node module or hacking on the Plugman code, see [the README file in its repository](https://github.com/apache/cordova-plugman/blob/master/README.md).